England cruise to 4-0 victory in Malta

 Alexander-Arnold powered home a right-foot shot for England's second in the 28th minute and was also involved in the move two minutes later that ended with Kane being tripped for a penalty he dispatched for his 56th England goal.

-Malta dug in after halftime and were extremely unlucky to concede a fourth with a harshly-awarded penalty for handball converted by substitute Callum Wilson after 83 minutes.
+Malta dug in after halftime and were extremely unlucky to concede a fourth with a ludicrously awarded penalty for handball converted by substitute Callum Wilson after 83 minutes.

 England have nine points from three games, with Ukraine, Italy and North Macedonia all on three points from two games.